-For many years, motivated students have been taking over three years of Persian and Turkish despite the lack of a Minor that would reflect this work on their transcript.
+For many years, motivated students have been taking over three years of Persian despite the lack of a Minor that would reflect this work on their transcript.
 Recently, the School of Foreign Service has announced that their undergraduate students are allowed to minor in subjects in the College.

 Minors in Persian studies are required to complete six courses taught in Persian/Farsi.

 Intensive Persian Beginners I & II (12 credits)- Also offered during summer session

 Intensive Persian Intermediate I & II (12 credits)- Also offered during summer session

 Advanced Persian I & II (6 credits)

 Persian Media and Translation (3 credits)